-If another PaintTransform table occurs within the child sub-graph of the first PaintTransform table, then the other PaintTransform also applies to its child sub-graph.
+If the sub-graph of a transformation table contains another nested transformation table, then the second transformation also applies to its child sub-graph.
 For the sub-sub-graph, the two transformations are combined.
-To illustrate this, the example in figure 5.33 is extended in figure 5.34 by inserting a mirroring transformation between the PaintGlyph and PaintLinearGradient tables: the glyph outline is rotated as before, but the gradient is mirrored in its (pre-rotation) y-axis as well as being rotated.
+To illustrate this, the example in figure 5.39 is extended in figure 5.40 by inserting a mirroring transformation between the PaintGlyph and PaintLinearGradient tables: the glyph outline is rotated as before, but the gradient is mirrored in its (pre-rotation) y-axis as well as being rotated.
 Notice that both visible elements—the shape and the gradient fill—are affected by the rotation, but only the gradient is affected by the mirroring.